Iank-code/Pizza-Api/README.md

 # Rails Practice Challenge - Apartments

 This is a backend project made by Ruby On Rails.
 It provides all data belonging to `Restaurant`, `Pizza` and its joining table `Restaurant_pizza`
-## Setup

-In this project, I demonstrate their relationships in the model directory and serializers.

 ## Ruby version

 - Ruby 2.7.4